Usman-Javaid1234/test2/README.md

 use "git add ."
 "git commit -m (message)"
-then "git remote add origin (HTTP repo link)".
+then "git remote add origin (HTTP repo link)" to connect to the repo created in github.

 "git remote -v" to show connected repos
 "git push -u origin main/master/branchname" to keep pushing to that repo/branch without writing onto that repo without writing origin main/etc.